acrolinx/acrolinx-proxy-sample/README.md

 ### Configure the Acrolinx Platform

-To enable usage of proxy, please reach out to [Acrolinx support](https://github.com/acrolinx/acrolinx-coding-guidance/blob/main/topics/sdk-support.md) and get the secret from them.
+To enable usage of proxy, contact [Acrolinx Support](https://github.com/acrolinx/acrolinx-coding-guidance/blob/main/topics/sdk-support.md) and get the generic token from them.

 ### Configure the Sidebar Integration